 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Burton, L., Westen, D., & Kowalsi, R. (2015).
-Psychology: 4th Australian and New Zealand Edition.
-John Wiley & Sons Australia, Ltd.
+- Burton, L., Westen, D., & Kowalski, R. (2019).
+Psychology: Fifth Australian and New Zealand Edition.
+Milton Qld: John Wiley & Sons Australia, Ltd.

 Tuition fees are for the academic year indicated at the top of the page.